LarsGerdes/pv_forecast/README.md

 ## pi
 - fronius_to_db.py: Gets data from inverter and saves it in a PostgreSQL database on the Raspberry Pi.
+- owm_to_db.py: Requests weather forecasts from OWM API and saves it in PostgreSQL database Raspberry Pi.
 - sun_to_cron: Creates a crontab to run the fronius_to_db.py only while the sun is shining.